 5 mins

-The main reason that we must use solution in this lab is because the AI builder model in next lab will only be supported within solution-based flow.
+Using Solutions to manage your flows is a best practice, but what is the reason we must use solution in this lab?
+Is it because the AI builder model in next lab will only be supported within solution-based flow?

 True